pojntfx/networked-linux-memsync/docs/main.md

 ram-dl demonstrates how minimal the implementation overhead is by implementing a system to share and mount a remote system's memory in under 300 source lines of code, while tapisk shows that the APIs can be used to efficiently map almost any resource, including a linear-access tape drive, to the concepts provided.
 Aside from these examples, the solution also makes many entirely new use cases that were previously thought of as extraodinarly hard to achieve possible, such as file synchronization that can combine the benefits of NBD with those of existing cloud storage clients, allowing to stream remote databases without requiring changes to their architecture, making arbitrary file formats streamable and optimizing app and game asset downloading processes.

 While there are limitations with the proposed solution's underlying technologies, these do provide future research opportunities.
-For example, the use of Rust as a language that is garbage collection-free could be studied as an option to further increase throughput, fix encountered deadlock issues and reduce overall resource usage, and exploring emerging alternatives for creating block devices to NBD in userspace such as ublk could help further improve the implementation presented.
+For example, the use of Rust as a language that is garbage collection-free could be studied as an option to further increase throughput, fix encountered deadlock issues and reduce overall resource usage, and exploring emerging alternatives for creating block devices to NBD in user space such as ublk could help further improve the implementation presented.

 Despite these limitations, the promise of providing a truly universal way of working with remote memory, without having to signficantly change existing applications or hypervisors, is provided in the form of the reference implementation.
 It is also able to provide multiple specialized configurations for LAN and WAN environments, making it possible to use remote memory technology in completely different and much more dymanic environments than before.
 As a result, entirely new ways of thinking about application architecture and lifecycles become possible, which can help enable the applications of tomorrow to become both simpler to maintain and more scalable than those built today.